-See "The Container Interface" on page 238 for information on how to interact with containers.
-"Server Manager examples" on page 243 shows Java and C++ interactions as well.
+See "The Container Interface" for information on how to interact with containers.
+"Server Manager examples" shows Java and C++ interactions as well.

 The Storage Interface

 Server Manager provides an abstract notion of storage that can be implemented in any fashion.
 Individual containers may choose to store their properties in the different ways.
 Some containers may choose to store their properties in a database, while others may choose to store them in files or in some other method.
 The Storage interface is defined in Server Manager IDL.